Mini Logo

-The emblem seems to be flying above the ground, illuminating the way with burning headlights.
-The Mini logo combines a hint of the car’s small size, allowing them to move quickly and maneuver on the roads to reach their goal easily.
+The emblem seems to fly above the ground, illuminating the way with burning headlights.
+The Mini logo hints at the car’s small size, allowing it to move quickly and maneuver on the road to reach its goal easily.

 Mini: Brand overview